zinzin186/Parchment/Documentation/fixed-view-controller.md

 # Using `FixedPagingViewController`

-Parchment provides a convenience subclass of `PagingViewController` that makes it very easy to get started.
+Parchment provides a subclass of `PagingViewController` called `FixedPagingViewController` that makes it very easy to get started.
 To use it, you just pass in  an array of the view controllers you want to display:

 ```Swift
 class ViewController: UIViewController {